microsoft/azuredevopslabs/labs/azuredevops/continuousintegration/readme.md

     ![](images/017.png)

 1. Select the **Tests** tab to review test performance for this build.
-Note that you also have easy access to the pipeline editor, the ability to queue a new build, and download the artifacts of this build.
+Note that you also have easy access to the pipeline editor, the ability to queue a new build and download the artifacts of this build.

     ![](images/018.png)